maxxiimo/the-front-end-manifesto/README.md

     - .gitignore
     - Deployment
   -  The Application Layout
     - A Framework within a Framework
     - Where Does It Live?
   - The Code
     - Where Do Things Go?
+    - Prep the App
+  - Our Foundation
+  - Organization
+    - Partials
+    - JavaScript
     - What to Put in \<head>
-    - Partials
     - The Title
-    - JavaScript
   - Moving Forward
     - Naming Conventions
     - Using Partials